Frequently asked questions

 - LEO Priming Grant, where the salary cost of a member of the team (other than the recipient of the stipend) is eligible

-Is new Frontiers for me?
+Is the New Frontiers programme for me?

 To help you decide if this programme is for you, we’ve put together some short, themed videos featuring interviews with previous participants.